Conservation

 Prothonotary Warbler Nest Box Project

 Prothonotary Warblers nest in tree cavities near rivers and swamps.
 Nest boxes – specifically designed for this species of warbler – are constructed by zoo staff and campers.
-The boxes are placed at a local wooded swamp not far from ZooAmerica.
-They are the only cavity nesting warbler in eastern North America.
+The boxes are placed in wooded swamps that have been identified as appropriate habitat for this species.
+Warbler boxes placed on PA Game Lands in Cumberland county have been actively used due to the careful placement and monitoring by a local ornithologist and the conservation team.
+Prothonotary warblers are the only cavity nesting warbler in eastern North America.
 Pennsylvania is near the northern limit of their range, and they are fairly rare in our state.

-Competition for tree cavities, in suitable habitat, is a limiting factor in their population.
+Competition for tree cavities in suitable habitat is a limiting factor in their population.
 By placing nest boxes with a 1 1/8 inch hole, which will exclude many larger cavity nesters, we hope to help this species gain a foothold in new areas of the state.

 Bluebird Nest Box Project

-Campers and staff at ZooCamp construct the nest boxes, which are then placed throughout central PA.
-ZooCamp has contributed to this project for fifteen years.
+Campers and staff at ZooCamp construct the bluebird nest boxes, which are then placed throughout central PA as well as on zoo grounds.
+ZooCampers have participated in this community service project since 2005.

 Eastern Bluebirds are cavity nesters, and thus are competing for a limited resource with other cavity nesting species.
 These include aggressive introduced species such as House Sparrows, and European Starlings.
-By placing and managing concentrations of nest boxes in suitable habitat, we can greatly increase the population of this beautiful iconic bird of open spaces.
+By placing and managing concentrations of nest boxes in suitable habitat, we can greatly increase the population of this iconic bird of open spaces.

 Pollinator Garden

-We have planted a meadow of milkweed and other wildflowers to attract monarch butterflies and other pollinators to ZooAmerica.
+We are replanting a meadow of milkweed and other wildflowers to attract monarch butterflies and other pollinators to ZooAmerica.
 Monarchs have been declining drastically due to various factors, including habitat loss and damage to their overwintering grounds in Mexico.
 The simplest of these threats to address is the availability of milkweed, which is the host plant of monarch caterpillars.
 Even small patches of milkweed planted by homeowners can have a beneficial impact for this imperiled species.